 Before I founded my advertising agency in 1995, I worked as an independent house painter.
 I had a dream of creating a beautifully designed digital city guide with 360-degree panoramic photography, but I had no knowledge in that field.

 As a self-employed painter, I started work at 7:00 AM and continued until 3:30 PM.
 After that, I usually had to prepare quotes or buy materials, leaving me with little time to build a network.

-Now, you must understand that I specialized in intricate painting work.
-I restored the wooden windows and doors of old Amsterdam canal houses to their former glory and provide luxurious homes with the best paintwork.
+Now, you must understand that I specialize in intricate painting work.
+I restored the wooden windows and doors of old Amsterdam canal houses to their former glory and provided luxurious homes with the best paintwork.
 The last thing I wanted was to paint concrete bridges or lamp posts, which anyone could do and had little to do with the art of painting.